Broken appliances? Crusty faucets? Blocked showerhead? Sounds like you’re dealing with hard water.

-Water with higher-than-average hardness requires more soap to form a lather, so you’ll probably end up using more soap than usual in your washing machine to clean your clothes.
+Water with higher-than-average hardness requires more soap to form a lather, so you’ll probably end up using more laundry detergent than usual in your washing machine to clean your clothes.

-Water hardness minerals also deposit a soap residue on your laundry, which causes your newly-washed items to look dull and scratchy.
-You may notice that your white clothes have a gray tinge.
+Water hardness minerals also deposit a soap residue on your laundry, which causes newly-washed items to look dull and feel scratchy.

 You might be able to feel this stickiness on your skin after washing your face, too.
 Try splashing your face with water, letting it dry, then wrinkling your forehead.
 If your skin feels sticky, you have hard water.

-Scum isn’t dangerous, but it does reduce moisture and exacerbate sensitive skin problems, as discussed earlier.
+Scum isn’t dangerous, but it does reduce moisture and exacerbate sensitive skin problems.

 Hard water has an alkaline, slightly sweet taste.
-It won’t taste quite as good as bottled mineral water, but it should certainly taste better than soft water.
+It doesn’t taste quite as good as bottled water, but it tastes better than soft water.

-If your water’s overriding taste is of chemicals, we’d guess that you get your water from a municipal water supply.
-Thankfully, hard minerals don’t produce a chemical taste – that would be chlorine, which is used to disinfect public water.
+If your drinking water has an overriding taste of chemicals, you likely have a city water supply.
+Hard minerals don’t produce a chemical taste – that would be chlorine, which is used to disinfect public water.

-A combination of all the hard water signs above results in increased water bills.
+A combination of the hard water signs above results in increased water bills.

 Water flows more slowly around your home and through your appliances.
 In some cases, due to reduced water pressure, more water is needed to achieve the same results.

-If left untreated, severe cases of water hardness can cause your pipes and faucets to become damaged, increasing the likelihood of leaking.
-Leaks are a huge cause of water waste, even if they might not seem like they’re doing much.
+Severe cases of water hardness can cause your pipes and faucets to become damaged, increasing the likelihood of leaking.

-If your water bill is on the rise without an obvious reason, you might be dealing with all the hard water signs we’ve mentioned.
+If your water bill is on the rise without an obvious reason, you might be dealing with hard water.

 You might now be pretty confident that your home is supplied with hard water.
-But you can only make a rough estimate of your water hardness at this point.
+Bot how much hardness are you dealing with?

-So, if you want to know whether you have moderately hard, hard, or very hard water, you should consider buying a hard water test kit.
+If you want to know whether you have moderately hard, hard, or very hard water, consider buying a hard water test kit.

 Water Quality Reports

-If you get your water from a public supply, you should receive an annual Water Quality Report, or a Consumer Confidence Report.
+If you get your water from a public supply, you should receive an annual Water Quality/Consumer Confidence Report.
 You don’t necessarily have to test your water if you can get access to this report.

-Contact your water supplier if you haven’t saved the last report that was emailed or posted to you.
-Water Quality Reports provide test results for different water parameters, including water hardness.
+Contact your water supplier if you don’t have access to your report.
+Water Quality Reports provide readings of different water parameters, including water hardness.

 Water Test Strips